Top 10 Web App Security Risks & Tips to Prevent

 Cross-Site Request Forgery (CSRF)

-They should also ensure their web applications are regularly updated with the latest security patches to prevent any malicious code from being executed.
+They should also ensure their web applications are regularly updated with the latest security patches to prevent malicious code from being executed.
 Additionally, they should always have an effective backup plan in place for when something goes wrong.

 Unhandled Application Exceptions

 Unhandled application exceptions can lead to hackers exploiting web applications and gaining access to sensitive data.
-To avoid this, organizations should ensure their web applications are regularly updated with the latest security patches and implement exception handling mechanisms in their code.
+To avoid this, organizations should ensure their web applications are regularly updated with the latest security patches and implement exception-handling mechanisms in their code.

 Additionally, they should always have an effective backup plan in place for when something goes wrong.